nus-cs2103-AY2324S1/ip/docs/README.md

 3. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` command to run the application.
 The Chatty GUI should appear in a few seconds.
 4. Similarly, you can download the code and run the application on Intellij.
 Follow the instructions [here](https://alyssapng.github.io/ip/#setting-up-in-intellij)
 5. Type the command in the command box and press Enter to execute it.  e.g. typing `list` and pressing Enter will display all the tasks in the task list.
-6. Here are example commands:
+6. Here are some example commands:
    1. `todo read book`: Adds a ToDo task with the description: "read book".
-    2. `deadline return book /by Sunday` : Adds a Deadline task with the description: "project" and the due date: "Sunday"
+   2. `deadline CS2103T project /by 2019-10-15 1800` : Adds a Deadline task with the description: "CS2103T IP" and the due date: "Oct 15 2019 6:00pm"
-    3. `event project meeting /from Mon 2pm /to 4pm`: Adds an Event task with the description: "project meeting", start date/time: "Mon 2pm" and end date/time: "4pm"
-    4. `list`: Displays all the tasks in the task list and their respective task index.
+   3. `list`: Displays all the tasks in the task list and their respective task index.
-    5. `delete 1`: Removes the first task in the task list.
+   4. `delete 1`: Removes the first task in the task list.
-    6. `unmark 2`: Marks the second task in the task list as undone.
-    7. `mark 3`: Marks the third task in the task list as done.
+   5. `mark 3`: Marks the third task in the task list as done.
-    8. `find project`: Displays the tasks which description contains the String "project".
+   6. `find project`: Displays the tasks which description contains the String "project".
-    9. `bye`: Exits the application.
+   7. `bye`: Exits the application.

 ## Things to Note:
 1. Chatty automatically saves your task list into a `./data/duke.txt` file which is updated everytime task list is changed.
    1. `./data/duke.txt` file is located in the same directory as your `duke.jar` file
 2. Chatty will tell you if you have already added a task into you task list, preventing duplicates!

-## Setting up in Intellij
-Prerequisites: JDK 11, update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
-2. Open the project into Intellij as follows:
-    1. Click `Open`.
-    2. Select the project directory, and click `OK`.
-    3. If there are any further prompts, accept the defaults.
-3. Configure the project to use **JDK 11** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
-   In the same dialog, set the **Project language level** field to the `SDK default` option.
-4. After setting up the environment, locate the `src/main/java/duke/Launcher.java` file, right click it and chose `Run Launcher.main()`.If the setup was successful, the GUI should appear in a few seconds.

 ## Features
 ### Adding ToDo Task: `todo`